 Before entering Martigny we took the road up the Col de la Forclaz and, because we still needed to feed the kids a second ice cream, we promptly stopped at a cafe on the first hairpin bend and had a quick but expensive coffee and ice cream.
-There was a geocache apparently nearby, but it turned out to be 70m along the ground but down a near vertical looking path down through someone’s ical path through a load of grapevines.
+There was a geocache nearby.
+It turned out to be just 70m along the ground but down a near-vertical looking path down through someone’s grapevines.
 I didn’t fancy it and we did have a couple of other caches on the radar, so we were happy without doing that particular one.
 The view was quite good, as indeed it was from the next geocache we stopped at.

 Anyway, I kind of assumed that the high point of this pass would be the French / Swiss border, but it isn’t.
 The border is actually some way further on near to Vallorcine and it was the most obvious border of the day, given that there was a sign advising of the revised speed limit, and there was an abandoned looking French customs post.

 Geocaches found during the course of the day were: